adityaponnada/adityaponnada.github.io/_pages/about.md

 <summary>Past updates</summary>

 {% capture my_markdown_content %}

+**May, 2024.** 🎸 Our [Spotify R&D](https://research.atspotify.com/2024/05/how-do-people-stream-newly-released-music/) blog on large-scale patterns in new music streaming behavior is now live.

 **April, 2024.** 🎹 I was interviewed by the [Industry PLaylist](https://theindustryplaylist.substack.com/p/things-im-thinking-about-d1c) newsletter, India's leading source of indie music news on music recommendations and new music streaming behavior.